Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 13. Did you want to see me broken?

-👉 The poet asks whether people wished to see her defeated and shattered.
+👉 The poet asks whether her oppressors wanted to see her completely defeated and emotionally shattered.

 14. Bowed head and lowered eyes?